Science of Soccer - Free STEM Program for Kids in Philadelphia

 Soccer, like many sports, is all about motion.
 As players dribble, pass, block shots, and score goals, they’re using the motion of their bodies to control the motion of the ball.
 And wherever you have moving objects, you have physics!
 The difference between tapping the perfect back-heel pass and driving home a penalty kick lies in understanding the forces at work on the ball: friction and momentum, angle and trajectory.

-In these activities, learners become soccer scientists as they use tabletop models to explore how the physics of force and motion impact different aspects of the game, from ball control to equipment design!
-Activities are geared towards youth ages 6 – 10.
+In these free kids activities around soccer in Philadelphia, learners become soccer scientists as they use tabletop models to explore how the physics of force and motion impact different aspects of the game, from ball control to equipment design!
+Activities are geared towards youth ages 6-10 in Philadelphia.

 Explore the resources below: